unitedstates/glossary/README.md

 > http://unitedstates.github.io/glossary/definitions/congress/Cloture.json

-Under the hood: whenever a contribution is accepted on the `master` branch, Github pings a small service that reads through each contribution and transforms it into a JSON file that is pushed to the project's `gh-pages` branch.
+Under the hood: whenever a contribution is accepted on the `master` branch, Github pings a small service that reads through each contributed definition and transforms them into JSON files that are pushed to the project's `gh-pages` branch.

+The code for this service, a small Node app optimized for deployment on Heroku, is also in this repository, in the [dat branch](/unitedstates/glossary/tree/dat).

 Each JSON file contains a definition in various useful forms: